Create a Yates account today!

 Soliva spp.

-It's an annual weed which forms small ferny rosettes about 20mm in diameter, in patches up to 40cm across.
+It's an annual weed that forms small ferny rosettes about 20mm in diameter, in patches up to 40cm across.
 Seeds germinate in autumn, but the Onehunga weed doesn’t put on much growth until spring.
 Flowers are tiny and a greenish-yellow colour.
-By the middle of spring each rosette of leaves has formed a flower head - unfortunately, this contains lots of ripening seeds with spines on them.
-Seeds mature and drop from the plant by about the middle of summer.
-Onehunga weed seed is spread by foot traffic, or on the fur of animals.
-The best time for control is when the plants are putting on their flush of growth during spring, preferably before flowering to prevent the spiny seeds from maturing.
+By the middle of spring, each rosette of leaves has formed a flower head - unfortunately, this flower contains lots of ripening seeds with prickly spines on them.
+Seeds mature and drop from the plant in mid-summer.
+The spiny seeds are spread by foot traffic, or on the fur of animals.

 Share